PQQ (pyrroloquinoline quinone) is a vitamin-like molecule that’s found in many fruits and vegetables.

 Nonetheless, it also seems to be a safe and inexpensive supplement.
 You can also get it from many fruits and vegetables, like parsley, green peppers, and kiwi.
 So yes, for the 10,000th time, I am once again asking you to eat more fruits and vegetables.

 If you’re looking for a PQQ supplement, here are the best products on the market.
-Every product on our list is third-party tested.
+Every product on our list is third-party tested and cGMP-certified.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.